Daniel-Krueger/daniel-krueger.github.io/_posts/2023-11-21-unicode-to-ascii.md

 ---

 # Overview
-I'm currently in the process in moving my [I series](https://www.linkedin.com/feed/update/urn:li:activity:7109409448346955777/) from LinkedIn to my blog.
+I'm currently in the process in moving my [I 💗 WEBCON BPS series](https://www.linkedin.com/feed/update/urn:li:activity:7109409448346955777/) from LinkedIn to my blog.
 LinkedIn is to short lift for this kind of information.

 While I didn't want to rewrite everything, I decided to remove the *Unicode formatting*.
 But how should I remove the formatting?